RichardCByrne/CI-MS3-Floral-Reef/README.md

 2. It was then populated with collections called 'flowers', 'user_images' and 'users'.
 3. Test records were added to each collection to verify functionality.
 4. The flower records were given the following fields: 'flower_name', 'latin_name', 'irish_name', 'family', 'created_by', 'is_wildflower', 'flowering_time', 'image_url', 'description', 'location', 'affiliate_1' and 'affiliate_2'.
-5. The user_images records wer given the following fields: 'flower_id', 'image_source' and 'description'.
+5. The user_images records were given the following fields: 'flower_id', 'image_source' and 'description'.
 6. The users records were given the following fields: 'email', 'password', 'first_name', and 'last_name'.

 ### Creating a MongoDB Index